mikechau/react-primer-draft/README.md

 1. The `state` is initialized, `this.state.animals` set to an empty array.
 2. The component will mount, we do nothing here.
-3. When `render` is called, we check if there is anything inside `this.state.animals`, if there is nothing, we render special case noting the lack of animals.
+3. When `render` is called, we check if there is anything inside `this.state.animals`, if there is nothing, we render the special case noting the lack of animals.
 4. The component did mount, we call `this._fetchRemoteData()`
 5. When `this._fetchRemoteData()` completes, `this.setState(...)` is called and a new `render` happens!
 The update lifecycle events are also triggered.
 6. The user can use the available buttons to reset or update the list of animals.

-To render dynamic children, simply `map` over your collection and return the components you want rendered by passing in the collections item attributes as props.
+To render dynamic children, simply `map` over your collection and return the components you want rendered by passing in the collection's item attributes as props.

 **NOTE:** When mapping over an array, the result components must be given a `key`.

 #### key

-Think of the `key` property, as a unique identifier for the components being returned from `map`.
+Think of the `key` property as a unique identifier for the components being returned from `map`.

 Key point:

 > When React reconciles the keyed children, it will ensure that any child with key will be reordered (instead of clobbered) or destroyed (instead of reused).

-So lets review:
+So let's review:

 ```js
 render: function() {